MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

 + Each thread would have its own FlashCards, quizzes, and messages, so ensure you are naming the thread correctly.
 + You can also manually add flash cards and quizzes.
 You can delete messasges from the message history, quizzes, and flash cards.
 You can modify a message, flash card, and a quiz.
 + Messages History is used to provide conversational context for generating quizzes, responses, and flash cards.
 + You can click on message history and see all the conversation in past.
-You can automatically/manually modify a model response, delete a conversation, or delete all conersations.
+You can automatically/manually modify a model response, delete a conversation, or delete all conversations.
-+ When upload the folder for zim files, it might take a couple seconds for the Kiwix server to be up, so it might give you a error.
-Just wait for a moment and submit prompt again.
++ When upload the folder for zim files, it might take a couple seconds for the Kiwix server to be up, so it might give you an error.
+Just wait for a moment and submit the prompt again.
 + You can enter the present quiz when "create quiz" is selected, and present flashcards when "create flash cards" is selected.

 - Note:
     1. Depending on the system you are using, you might want to execute `python ...` or `python3 ...`
-    2. The Django server needs to running locally to see the intereact with web app.
+    2. The Django server needs to be running locally to see the interaction with the web app.
     3. Ensure you compiled the frontend code by doing `npm run dev` or `npm run build`
-    4. When choosing a model for this web app, ensure you are referring with your hardware.
-If your system is using integrated graphics, you might want to pull models with a smaller parameters, but if you have a dedicated graphics you can pull models depending on you VRAM.
+    4. When choosing a model for this web app, ensure you are referring to your hardware.
+If your system is using integrated graphics, you might want to pull models with smaller parameters, but if you have a dedicated graphics you can pull models depending on you VRAM.
-    5. Usually models with higher parameters have better performance.
+    5. Usually, models with higher parameters have better performance.
-    6. Youtube Transcript needs internet connection.
+    6. YouTube Transcript needs an  internet connection.
+    7. OLLAMA PERFORMANCE MAY VARY FROM VERSION TO VERSION SO PICK THE ONE THAT WILL PROVIDE FAST RESPONSE